pajsimbulan/SlugFit/README.md

-# SlugFit
+# Slugfit
-SlugFit is a fitness app inspired by the block-based UI of Notion.
+`Slugfit` is a fitness app inspired by the block-based UI of Notion.
 It's a cross-platform (iOS and Android) app built using React Native.
 The app is designed to cater to users with both some experience in fitness and to little to no experience.
 It provides features for creating, saving, and editing workouts, as well as social interactions and workout analysis.

 ## Features
  - Create and manage workouts with a block-based UI